meetjestad/mjs_gateway_configuration/README.md

 your `~/.ssh/config` file:

     Host mjs-*-gateway-*
+            User root
             ProxyJump meetjestad.net:2222

-This instructs SSH to connect through the Nuttssh server for any hostname matching the pattern.
+This instructs SSH to connect through the Nuttssh server for any hostname matching the pattern (and also default to connecting as `root`), so you can just use `ssh mjs-gateway-123` to connect to a gateway through Nuttssh.
 Note that this does *not* match qualified hostnames (e.g. `mjs-gateway-123.local` will still connect directly as normal).